 Bending Wall Thickness Capacity Chart

 Please see the below chart for definitions and important notes.
-This page will have even more information added to it soon.
 We are committed to have the most complete and accurate information available for bending tube and material selection possible.
 This is just another way Rogue Fabrication is making your fab shop run smoother.
 This listing is based on our results, tested in our shop on material that we purchased.
 Bending metal is a science, and due to the impracticality of testing every heat of every alloy of material produced by every mill in the world, we cannot guarantee these results.
-IF you want to know exactly what to expect on material you have access to, we offer bending diagnostic service for present and future customers (service offered in our products part of our store).
+If you want to know exactly what to expect on material you have access to, we offer bending diagnostic service for present and future customers (service offered in our products part of our store).
 If your machine is not performing to the capacity listed here, give us a call and we will help you diagnose it, it is more than likely a setup, material, or lubrication issue that we can easily help you diagnose and correct.

 Definitions / Notes